List of Duck Dodgers characters: Manobrain

 Manobrain is a tentacled alien with a large brain and psychic abilities who used to be friends with I.Q.
 Hi.
 Their friendship ended in college when they blamed each other for the loss of a prototype weight-loss pill they invented.
 Monobrain became a criminal mastermind and resurfaced to steal the secret codes that were to be used in the event that the President of Outer Space accidentally locked himself in his walk-in closet.
-He hid the codes inside Duck Dodgers' brain and had to help I.Q.
-Hi, Cadet, and Duck Dodgers' egos recover it before the President ran out of air.
-While in Dodger's brain they realize that Duck Dodgers stole their weight loss pill.
+He hid the codes inside Dodgers' brain and had to help I.Q.
+Hi, Cadet, and Dodgers' egos recover it before the President ran out of air.
+While in Dodger's brain they realize that Dodgers stole their weight loss pill.

 I.Q.
 Hi and Manobrain ended up renewing their feud when the fresh breath pill they invented goes missing, again at the hands of Dodgers.
 Manobrain was voiced by Lewis Black.

 Whoosh

 Whoosh is an orangutan-like alien.
 He used a Gibbon Fist Kung Fu move in his crimes.
 Duck Dodgers, Cadet, and Master Moloch defeat him, but a Commander X-2 reveals information on Whoosh's special martial arts move to a villain's dojo while one of its students.
-Woosh was voiced by Brian Tochi.
+Whoosh was voiced by Brian Tochi.

 Serpenti Crime Family

-The Serpenti Crime Family are snake-like aliens who make up a crime family.
+The Serpenti crime family are snake-like aliens who make up a crime family.
 It is led by twin brothers Royal and Roy Serpenti.
 They were known to have ruined Rocky's opportunity to rob a bank.
 It was said that they stole the universe's supply of Bubba Looney gum.
-To get close to them, Duck Dodgers and Cadet worked with Rocky and Mugsy to form a crime family only for the Serpenti Crime Family to end up arrested in the end.
+To get close to them, Duck Dodgers and Cadet worked with Rocky and Mugsy to form a crime family only for the Serpenti family to end up arrested in the end.
 Royal Serpenti was voiced by Burt Reynolds and Roy Serpenti was voiced by Dom DeLuise.